KenKuhn/18xplore/README.md

 - Poker chips.

 ## Investment Rounds
-Players take turns selling as many potentials as they want and then choosing one action:
+Players take turns selling as many potentials as they want (placing them back onto the owning guild's card, flipped over to show that they won’t pay dividends) and then choosing one action:

 - Start a new guild: take the card and a color of free potentials, set its initial price and pay twice that to buy the leader disk (larger-than-normal